tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 You do know why we have tea dances right?
 Know your history with Back2Stonewall’s article: The Very Gay and Interesting History of the Almost Lost Tradition of the Sunday Tea Dance.

-Heaven at City Nights, produced by Ky Martinez Events, with DJs Isis Muretech and Thiago Oliveira
+Heaven at Halcyon, produced by Ky Martinez Events, with DJs Isis Muretech and Thiago Oliveira

 Ky Martinez and the gang’s got you set for Sunday night at City Nights with a Dore edition their Heaven party.

 Isis Murtech is a fantastic talent that blends latin drums and influence with a rough jungle beat with residencies at Mantamar Beach Club (Puerto Vallarta) and Jubileo (Mexico City).
 Do not be fooled.
-She’s a pixie Mexicana but once she’s behind the decks, she’ll tear the walls down.
-She’s resident DJ
+She’s a cheery pixie Mexicana but once she’s behind the decks, she’ll tear your face off.
+Here she is plying her trade at a Heaven party in June 2021 at Halcyon.

-Hunky, handsome Thiago Oliveira displays a jubilant, happy style of house, adding Brazilian rhythms to house, tribal, and progressive sounds.
+Hunky, handsome Thiago Oliveira displays a jubilant style of house, adding Brazilian rhythms to house, tribal, and progressive sounds.

 Rogue at Eagle